COLA-Laboratory/cola_www_src/content/_index.md

 * My UKRI Future Leaders Fellowship renewal has been approved as a **prima facie case**, i.e., without any further interview justification.
 There will be an additional three-year funding started from May 2023.
 Really appreciated the generous support from UKRI in the past nearly four years.
 Look forward to create a new research programme and fight for its future in the coming years.  <i class='fa fa-calendar' style='font-size:19px'></i> December 1

+* Our paper on "MTLP-JR: Multi-Task Learning-Based Prediction for Joint Ranking in Neural Architecture Search" has been accepted to Computers \& Electrical Engineering.
+Congratulations to Bo and collaborators! <i class='fa fa-calendar' style='font-size:19px'></i> December 1

 {{< /tab >}}

 {{< tab "Oct" >}}